© Will Miller

 Mrs Alder took a deep breath.
 “Nouhou, would you accompany Mrs Smythe?”

-Nouhou glanced at the exit, but remained silent.
+Nouhou glanced at the exit.

 “There are three different swords,” Professor Egan said.
 “With these two you only use the point.
 And this one you can use the point and the blade.
 Which would you like to try?”